 - Gulf Of Maine Research Institute (contact email@example.com to arrange for drop-off)

-Striped bass are an important component of the recreational fishery in coastal Maine.
-Unfortunately, catches have declined dramatically in recent years without a clear understanding of all the contributing factors.
-This decline of a valuable natural resource has greatly reduced recreational fishing opportunities and thus negatively impacted Maine from a socioeconomic perspective.
+Striped bass catches in Maine have declined dramatically in recent years without a clear understanding of all the contributing factors.
+This decline of a valuable natural resource has greatly reduced recreational fishing opportunities and thus negatively impacted Maine from a socio-economic perspective.